shreyanshk/boottorrent/boottorrent/assets/skel/oss/README.rst

 * args
     | type: string, required
     | This string is directly passed to the Qemu binary as an argument and can include all the parameters accepted by Qemu.

+**Fields for running from ISO files**

+* isofile
+    | type: string, required
+    | The name of the ISO file that is to be run.

 Once you add an OS here, please also update your Boottorrent.yaml file to include it.